trodaway/SallyBot/README.md

 # SallyBot
-A discord bot for Sally the Seahorse - One of NUSSAGG's Mascots
+A Discord bot for Sally the Seahorse - one of NUSSAGG's mascots

 ## To setup
 ### Files that need adding